ds2-lab/Wukong/README.md

     task invocation.
 The principle here is the same as with the initial task invokers.
 Our tests found that invoking Lambda functions takes about 50ms on average.
-As a result, if a given Task T has a large fanout (i.e., there are a large number of downstream tasks directly dependent on T), then it may be advantageous to parallelize the invocation of these downstream tasks.
+As a result, if a given Task T has a large fanout (i.e., there are a large number of downstream tasks directly dependent on T), then it may be advantageous to parallelize the invocation of these downstream tasks. use_fargate : bool
+    If True, then Wukong will attempt to use AWS Fargate for its intermediate storage.
+This requires that the AWS Fargate infrastructure already exists and that Wukong has been correctly configured to use it (i.e., passing the required information to the 'LocalCluster' instance.
+This defaults to False, in which case Wukong simply uses a single Redis instance for all intermediate storage.
 ```

 ### SVD of 'Tall-and-Skinny' Matrix